remy/nodemon/README.md

 # Delaying restarting

 In some situations, you may want to wait until a number of files have changed.
 The timeout before checking for new file changes is 1 second.
-If you're uploading a number of files and it's taking some number of seconds, this could cause your app to restart multiple time unnecessarily.
+If you're uploading a number of files and it's taking some number of seconds, this could cause your app to restart multiple times unnecessarily.

 To add an extra throttle, or delay restarting, use the `--delay` command: